nestorbonilla/radicalxchange/readme.md

 > Project for the **GitxChange Hackathon**
 > by **Nestor Bonilla**

-**RadicalxChange** RadicalxChange is a global movement dedicated to reimagining the building blocks of democracy and markets in order to uphold fairness, plurality, and meaningful participation in a rapidly changing world.
+**RadicalxChange** is a global movement dedicated to reimagining the building blocks of democracy and markets in order to uphold fairness, plurality, and meaningful participation in a rapidly changing world.

 * [Challenge no. 1](https://github.com/nestorbonilla/radicalxchange/tree/master/documentation/challenge_1.md)
 * [Challenge no. 2](https://github.com/nestorbonilla/radicalxchange/tree/master/documentation/challenge_2.md)